top of page

 I married in 1989 my husband Hans Fraaije.
 We met at the

 where I took singing lessons.
 Hans could play the piano well and became my pianist.
 He went to Paris for a year at and I joined him halfway.
-A year after we came back to the Netherlands.
-We were grateful Hans got a jo at AKZO and we could hire an appartment in one of the highest buildings in Arnhem-South on the fifth floor.
-I wrote for a magazine called for Facility Management, Consumentenbond and did journal jobs for the local paper.
-This is picture of the .
+A year later, we came back to the Netherlands.
+We were grateful Hans got a job at AKZO, and we could hire an apartment in one of the highest buildings in Arnhem-South on the fifth floor.
+I wrote for a magazine called Facility Management, Consumentenbond and did journal jobs for the local paper. .

 We had three wonderful children.
-In 1996 I went back to art, to Academy in Groningen this time, which was within reach from Zuidhorn where we lived by then.
+In 1996, I returned to art, to Academy in Groningen this time, which was within reach from Zuidhorn, where we lived by then.
 I enjoyed the lessons, but we moved from the North to the West of the Netherlands.
 In our new environment, we invested in a beautiful insulated studio in the garage.
-I started to teach, a children's class with a free program.
-I wanted to give the children that freedom I had had at home.
-After 1,5 years it was hard to admit that I had burned out.
-I closed the doors and I meditated and exercised in yoga.
-Slowly I recovered.
-I recovered so well that I felt strong enough to accept the job my husband offered, and decided to postpone my art ambition.
+I started to teach a children's class through a free program.
+I wanted to give the children the freedom I had at home.
+After 1,5 years, it was hard to admit I had burned out.
+I closed the doors, and I meditated and exercised in yoga.
+Slowly, I recovered.
+I recovered so well that I felt strong enough to accept the job my husband offered and decided to postpone my art ambition.

 I joined in 2009 as an administrator.
-Culgi was a small software company, proudly selling homemade software for chemical research.
-With my husband, I traveled worldwide and visited clients.
+Culgi was a small software company proudly selling homemade software for chemical research.
+With my husband, I travelled worldwide and visited clients.
 I stayed with the company for over ten years until it was sold to successfully in 2021.
-Looking back I feel so grateful for all these experiences, and opportunities to grow.
+Looking back, I am grateful for all these experiences and growth opportunities.
 It made me humble in my ambitions.
 Being quite happy to pick up the creative thread again, I want to share my work and insights as an artist with all who are interested.

-From now on it is not just the challenge of making art but I will also focus on getting my art out of the studio.
+From now on, I will not just focus on the challenge of making art; I will also focus on sharing it to give back and get my art out of the studio.
 It would make me happy to see it in a place where it is welcomed by someone who appreciates it.

 bottom of page